 Speakeasy at the Spa

-I thought it was novel and as we left, I tried to take a couple of pictures of the darkened barber’s shop to show my mum when we got back to the hotel.
+I thought it was novel and as we left, I tried to take a couple of pictures of the darkened barber’s shop.
 The lady behind the bar had seen the flashes from my camera and wondered what was going on so had come to see what was happening.
 She then switched the lights on for me and went ‘Oooo make sure you get one of the door shut!’ and when she did so, what had been the doorway had turned into what looked like a solid wall!

 Check opening times before visiting.
 In normal times they are open Fridays and Saturdays 5pm-11pm and there’s also an attached event centre (by appointment only).